bigtreetech/CB1/readme.md

     to check whether the USB of CB1 is connected normally.<br>
     If you get `ERROR: Allwinner USB FEL device not found!` means that the USB is not recognized.
 Please recheck whether the driver is installed successfully.<br>
     If you get `AWUSBFEX soc=00001823(H616)` means that CB1 eMMC is ready.

+    Here on the first line is an example of error you will see if the driver did not install correctly.
+    On the second line is an example of what it will look like after zadig has installed the driver correctly.
      <br/><img src=Images/fel_ver.png width="1000"/><br/>
 6. Run<br/>
     `.\sunxi-fel.exe uboot .\u-boot-sunxi-cb1-emmc.bin` (windows)<br/>